nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 $ aws configure sso
 ```

-Use the SSO Start URL and SSO Region from the "Command line or programmatic
+Use any session name that makes sense to you, the SSO Start URL and SSO Region
-access" link in the AWS Account admin.
+from the "Command line or programmatic access" link in the AWS Account admin.

 Once you're done, your `~/.aws/config` should look something like: